ajsuth/OrderCloud/README.md

 ## Pricing

 * Sellable item List Prices are migrated to Price Schedules.
+  * Price Schedule IDs will use the associated product ID for easier identification.
+  * For multi-currency implementations, currency-specific price schedules will be created with Price Schedule IDs using the convention '_\<product ID\>\_\<currency code\>_'.
-For multi-currency implementations, currency-specific price schedules are assigned to currency-specific buyer groups.
-The individual users will need to be switched between these user groups to view the various currency pricing.
+    * Price schedules will be assigned to currency-specific buyer groups.
+Buyer users will be assigned to the default currency user group and the middleware will need to be implement functionality to switch the user to the respective user groups to utilise alternate currencies.
 * Price Books and Price Cards are not supported.

 ## Inventory